JoGorska/mileage-tracker/README.md

 [#80](https://github.com/JoGorska/mileage-tracker/issues/80) As a developer I can see details how the code was validated so that I know if it is robust pep8 validator html validated css validated javascript validated

 [#82](https://github.com/JoGorska/mileage-tracker/issues/82) As a new user I can see explanation on page 404 so that get back to the right page

-[#86](https://github.com/JoGorska/mileage-tracker/issues/86) As a frequent user I can choose the date when adding the journey so that I only have to change it once when I update all my journeys for yesterday

-[#88](https://github.com/JoGorska/mileage-tracker/issues/88) As a frequent user I can see which messages I thanked for so that I don't have to click again to thank them

-[#106](https://github.com/JoGorska/mileage-tracker/issues/106) As a driver I can have my traffic messages signed with my first name so that my email is kept private

-[#107](https://github.com/JoGorska/mileage-tracker/issues/107) As a regular user I can see the summary of miles for the day so that I can put this number in my report, I can check it against the clock on my car

-[#108](https://github.com/JoGorska/mileage-tracker/issues/108) As a regular driver I can have only few newest messages when I type my postcodes so that limit endless scrolling

 ### Wireframes
 However I have designed both desktop and mobile wireframes in the same time, but I have taken mobile first approach.
 This is an app for drivers and it has to look good and work well on a small mobile.